karunmehta-aigp/ai-pm-delivery-toolkit/project-3-ai-pmo-skills/README.md

-# Project 3 — AI Investment Banking PMO Skills **( This page is still in Draft -- In-Progress) Still Learning: How to code Skills & Agents in Claude **
+# Project 3 — AI Investment Banking PMO Skills

 **Author:** Karun Mehta · AIGP · PMP

+> **Development Status: Draft / In Progress**
+>
+> The skill catalog, architecture, and operating model are defined.
+I am currently learning, building, and validating executable Claude Code skills and agents for AI Program Management.
+>
-> **Status: catalog and architecture defined; skills not yet built.** This README documents the skill design and operating model.
-The actual `SKILL.md` files, plugin metadata, and reference documents referenced below (`plugin.json`, `artifact-contract.md`, `gate-model.md`, individual `SKILL.md` files) do not exist yet in this repository.
-Treat every command and file path in this document as the intended target state, not something you can run today.
+> The `SKILL.md` files, plugin metadata, and supporting reference documents described below are part of the intended target state and are not yet available in this repository.
+Commands and file paths should therefore be treated as design examples and are not currently executable.

-A reusable skill library for governing and delivering enterprise AI programs across investment banking, capital markets, and regulated financial-services environments.
+A reusable skills library designed to support the governance and delivery of enterprise AI programs across investment banking, capital markets, and regulated financial-services environments.

 ---